Is A Refurbished iPhone 11 Worth It In 2023? PROS & CONS…

 The better the condition, the higher the price.
 If you want an immaculate-looking iPhone, it’ll cost more than one with a few cosmetic scuffs and scratches.

 This means you can, if you don’t mind running older hardware, pick up an iPhone for less than $300.
 You will have to go with the iPhone 8 or iPhone 8 Plus.
-But even with one of these phones, you’ll still get the same level of support as you would with an iPhone XS or iPhone 11.
+But like the iPhone X and iPhone XR, none of these older phones are supported by Apple anymore, so we cannot recommend them.

 Once you know this, you’re then in a better place to pull the trigger on a specific model.
 Me?
 I want a good camera, FACE ID, and an OLED display.
 I am willing to pay for these things.
 And that means either the iPhone 11 Pro or iPhone 11 Pro Max.